LevelHeadDeveloper/YomeiriEnglishPatch/README.md

         * And that's it!
 The game will show up in the list under its Japanese name, but it should be pretty easy to find it.
     * If you have a PS Vita:
         * Make sure your Vita can run custom plugins and has firmware 3.60-3.68.
         * Make sure you have the game card inserted, if you have it.
-Otherwise, make sure the digital version of the game is installed (not found here)
+Otherwise, make sure the digital version of the game is installed (not found here).
         * Install the rePatch plugin onto your PS Vita.
         * Follow these instructions to set up: https://github.com/dots-tb/rePatch-reDux0/wiki/Usage-(GENERAL)
           *  The Title ID is PCSG00397